 Added additional color code for priority level of Task designation.

 Split account settings into two main categories - "General Settings" and "Check Settings."
 General Settings includes Sites, Users, Groups, and Connectors.
-Check Settings include Accessibility, Best Practices, Spelling, Flagged Words, Links, and Custom Checks
+Check Settings include Accessibility, Best Practices, Spelling, Flagged Words, Links, and Policies (Custom Checks).

 Improved the delineation between Site management/configuration and viewing Site results.
 Sites are now managed separately under "Settings" rather than through the sites' summary panel.